galluvatti/payments-cqrs-es/paymentgateway/README.md

 ### 1. Start External Services

-Use the provided `docker-compose.yml` file to start the required services:
+Use the provided `docker-compose.yml` file in the root to start the required services:

 ```sh
 docker-compose up -d